Friedrich Heinrich Jacobi: Early life

 After a short time, he gave up his commercial career, and in 1770 he became a member of the council for the duchies of Jülich and Berg.
 He distinguished himself by his ability in financial affairs and his zeal in social reform.
 Jacobi kept up his interest in literary and philosophic matters by an extensive correspondence.
 His mansion at Pempelfort, near Düsseldorf, was the centre of a distinguished literary circle.
 He helped to found a new literary journal with Christoph Martin Wieland.
-Some his earliest writings, mainly on practical or economic subjects, were published in Der Teutsche Merkur.
+Some of his earliest writings, mainly on practical or economic subjects, were published in Der Teutsche Merkur.

 Here too appeared in part the first of his philosophic works, Edward Allwill's Briefsammlung (1776), a combination of romance and speculation.
 This was followed in 1779 by Woldemar, a philosophic novel, of very imperfect structure, but full of genial ideas, and giving the most complete picture of Jacobi's method of philosophizing.

 In 1779, he visited Munich following his appointment as minister and privy councillor for the Bavarian department of customs and commerce.
 He opposed the mercantilistic policies of Bavaria and intended to liberalize local customs and taxes; but, after a short stay there, differences with his colleagues and with the authorities of Bavaria, as well as his unwillingness to engage in a power struggle, drove him back to Pempelfort.
 The experience as well as its aftermath led to the publication of two essays in which Jacobi defended Adam Smith's theories of political economy.
 These essays were followed in 1785 by the work which first brought Jacobi into prominence as a philosopher.